denisMujuzi/ezyagric-backend/Readme.md

    - Add activity type filtering in summary views
    - Include activity notes in summary responses
    - adding more CRUD endpoints on resources to be used on deleting and updating.
+   - Sending notifications to farmers on the overdue tasks. via sms, email or also app notications using the firebase cloud messaging.

 ### 6. **Testing**
    - Add unit tests for business logic